-Bikat's HYDRATION AND NUTRITION series provides information about techniques for backcountry hydration and cooking.
-This is the first article of the series.
+Bikat's HYDRATION AND NUTRITION series provide information about techniques for backcountry hydration and cooking.
+This is the first article in the series.

 - Clear Water: If flowing water isn’t available, look for lakes or pools without a lot of sediment.
 Clear water will not clog your filters.
 Avoid collection from the shore, where microorganisms accumulate in high concentration.
 Gather from the surface.